 Peak Design makes one of the only DSLR camera clips on the market.
 It simply clips onto a backpack strap and locks the camera in place.
 This is the perfect gift for any hiker that carries a camera on their hikes.

 Every hiker carries their smartphone.
-More and more, smartphones are being used to document trips for friends, family, and social media!
+More and more, smartphones are being used to document trips for friends, a family member, and social media!
 But smartphones can only go so far when it comes to next-level photography.

-Hiking Gift Ideas for Those Who Love to Read
+Gifts for Day Hikers Who Love to Read

 Do you know a hiker that’s always searching for a new hike?
 Give them the gift of inspiration!
 The 60 Hikes Within 60 Miles series publishes hiking inspiration for metropolitan areas across the US!